bids-standard/bids-examples/README.md

 ## Validating all examples

 If you want to validate all examples in one go, you can use the `run_tests.sh` script that is provided in this repository.
-This script furthermore makes use of the `bidsconfig.json` configuration file for the `bids-validator`, and appropriately handles some special case examples (see [Validator Exceptions](#validator-exceptions)).
+This script makes use of the `bidsconfig.json` configuration file for the `bids-validator`, and appropriately handles some special case examples (see [Validator Exceptions](#validator-exceptions)).

 Simply run `bash run_tests.sh` in a command line from the root of the `bids-examples` repository.